rcls/gpsfreak/README.md

 The TCXO can be replaced by a cheaper one.
 The phase noise to worry about is capped above at around 18 kHz by the BAW oscillator, and at low frequencies by the GPS output.
-We possibly don't even need a TCXO?
+Using a TCXO rather than an XO is probably not essential, but does allow us to run the LMK05318b at low bandwidth and smooth out the once-per-second frequency adjustments from the GPS unit.

 The CPU is overkill.
 With the current arrangement of dumb firmware and all the smarts in the Python scripts, a low-end CPU would be just fine.

 The temperature sensor is only for development.
 Once we know how much heat the board generates, we can drop it.
 Or just use a 1 ¢ thermistor.
+There is also the CPU temperature sensor.

 Evaluate whether or the C0G capacitors on the loop filter are worthwhile.
 I suspect not in realistic conditions.
 The 0.47 µF C0G cap could also be replaced by a through-hole film cap.

-Do we need the super cap?
-It's only to speed up GPS start-up, but we are likely to be always on anyway.
+The super cap is more or less redundant.
+It's only to speed up GPS start-up after a short power outage, but we are likely to be always on anyway.

-I'm not sure the output balun on output 2 is worth the cost.
+The output balun on output 2 is not worth the cost.
+I've marked it as DNP in the schematic.

 The `freak` tool
 ========================